Semantics - CST Visitor

 Introduction

 In the previous tutorial step we have implemented a parser for a "mini" SQL Select grammar.
-The current problem is that our parser only validates the input conforms to the grammar, in other words it is just a recognizer.
-But in most real world use cases the parser will also have to output some result/data structure/value.
+The current problem is that our parser only validates that the input conforms to the grammar -- in other words, it is just a recognizer.
+But in most real-world use cases the parser will also have to output some result/data structure/value.

 This can be accomplished using a CST (Concrete Syntax Tree) Visitor defined outside our grammar:

-- See in depth documentation of Chevrotain's CST capabilities
+- See the in-depth documentation of Chevrotain's CST capabilities

 Enabling CST